 Our literature search identified 1,392 potentially relevant references.
-A total of 70 references met our inclusion criteria, representing 36 RCTs and 11 observational studies.
-Eight studies included head-to-head, comparative evaluations of targeted immunomodulators for plaque psoriasis.
-Characteristics of the 29 key trials for each agent are presented in Table ES1.
-In addition to these 29 studies, there were five placebo-controlled RCTs conducted exclusively in Asia.
+A total of 80 references met our inclusion criteria, representing 36 RCTs and 11 observational studies.
+Eight studies included head-to-head, comparative evaluations of targeted immunomodulators for plaque psoriasis, of which one was available only in the grey literature (IXORA-S).
+Characteristics of the 29 key trials for each agent are presented in Table ES2.
+In addition to these 29 studies, there were five placebocontrolled RCTs conducted exclusively in Asia.